NetSupport Manager virus removal guide

 How to avoid installation of malware?

 Update software using implemented, official tools that are provided by software developers only.
-Download software from official websites and using direct links, not some other channels that we mentioned above.
-Do not open attachments (or web links) that are presented in irrelevant emails or/and that are received from unknown, suspicious email addresses.
-Avoid using software cracking tools, their usage is a cyber crime and often causes computer infections as well.
-Have a reputable anti-virus or anti-spyware software installed and enabled, software of this type usually detects harmful files before they can do any damage.
+Download software from official websites and using direct links.
+Do not use the other channels mentioned above.
+Do not open attachments (or web links) that are presented in irrelevant emails or that are received from unknown, suspicious email addresses.
+Avoid using software cracking tools, since this is a cyber crime and often causes computer infections.
+Have reputable anti-virus or anti-spyware software installed and enabled - this can detect harmful files before they do any damage.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.